jalinmayberry/Home-SOC-Lab/PART 1.md

     3. Add your email address to the license agreement and accept the terms.

 ## Configuring Cribl Instance as a Leader
-1. Navigate to Settings > Global > Distributed Settings
+1. Navigate to Settings > Global > Distributed Settings.
-2. Select **Leader** from the dropdow menu
+2. Select **Leader** from the dropdown menu.
 ![image](https://github.com/user-attachments/assets/9122e87b-d3f3-4a2d-a6d5-d50ac2701ff4)
-3. Click Save and this should initiate a restart sequence
+3. Click Save; this will initiate a restart sequence.

 ## Installing a Worker Node